bnwlf/readseeker/evaluation/README.md

 `--use-singularity` flags.

 ## Step 5 - Plots and Statistics
-Finally rerun the jupyter notebook
+Finally rerun the jupyter notebook to generate the plots and statistics.